Glossary

 nodes.conf

 is a YAML document which records all configuration parameters for Warewulf’s nodes and profiles.
-It does not contain the containers or overlays, but refers to them by name.- Overlay
+It does not contain the images or overlays, but refers to them by name.- Overlay

 System overlays are applied only once, when a node is first provisioned.